Understanding crawling user agents: your SEO guide to spiders

 How to identify crawling user agents

-Spotting user agents might seem like a task for Sherlock Holmes.
-But it’s simpler than you think.
-When a bot visits your site, it leaves behind a unique “signature” in your server logs.
+Identifying user agents is straightforward.
+When a bot visits your site, it leaves a unique signature in your server logs.

 Here’s a sample log entry: